alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 which also happens to mean "teacher".
 This goes beyond an Occidental tradition.
 In martial arts movies great experts always have their own schools.

+Teaching is the best way to learn.

+### Be Open To New Things

 As [Freeman Dyson says](http://www.businessinsider.com/freeman-dyson-interview-2016-9):